Gbongan

 The town has an official Post Office.

-Gbongan was founded by Akinfemwa, whose motto was : "Never is a horse gained in legacy by an idle man."
+Gbongan was founded by Olufioye (a prince of old Oyo - one of the surviving sons of Alaafin Abiodun Adegoriolu).

 The History of Gbongan

-Abiodun Adegoriolu the Alaafin of Oyo, who reigned between C1750 - 1789 was the father of Olufi.
+Abiodun Adegoriolu the Alaafin of Oyo, who reigned between C1750 - 1789 was the father of Olufioye - Olufi is an abbreviation of Olufioye.

-Olufi migrated from Oyo with a large followers consequent upon the unrest that attended the death of Alaafin Abiodun in 1789.
+Olufioye migrated from Oyo with a large followers consequent upon the unrest that attended the death of Alaafin Abiodun in 1789.
 One tradition states that Olufi contested the throne of Oyo and lost.
 He then had to leave Oyo as tradition demanded.
 Another associates the migration of Olufi from Oyo with the general unrest that characterised the politics in Oyo after the demise of Alaafin Abiodun.
 This made Oyo metropolis not safe for peaceful existence, hence many citizens of Oyo followed Olufi as he migrated from Oyo.

 It is relevant here to stress that Olufi probably left Oyo after 1789.
 He took Igbori route.
 His entourage stayed there for some time.
 They then moved to Soungbe before they finally settled in Gbongan Ile.

 All these places are mentioned in the Oriki Olufi, the important things that happened to Olufi and his entourage are also recited in the Oriki.
 The Olufi carried along from Oyo a beaded crown which made his followers recognise him not only as an Oyo prince but as an Oba in his own right.

 The unrest that precipitated the fall of Old Oyo empire also affected the stability of many towns in the savannah region of the empire.
 There emerged soldiers of fortune who started to carve for themselves areas of jurisdiction.
 They had to fight their weak neighbours to establish their own domains, and in order to survive dis-establish Oyo towns.
 They, the soldiers of fortune, made it possible for the Fulani to penetrate and to destroy many Oyo towns.

 The resultant effect was the drift in population from the savannah region of the old Oyo empire to the forested region of the south, where the horses of the marauders could not easily penetrate.
 This was how many Oyo towns were either destroyed or deserted and many moved towards Ife forest.

 Many settled with the Olufi in Gbongan and others in Origbo.
 Those who settled among the people of Ife later founded Modakeke.

 The fall of Owu in 1821 made many people from Owu to settle in Gbongan.
 Some people chose to settle in Gbongan from their Origbo base.
 Gbongan, therefore, started to grow as a result of influx of people from many quarters.

 The prevailing peace in Gbongan was however not to last long.
 There was a fresh wave of marauding activities in places that were regarded as safe.
 In C1823, after the Fulani defeat of Afonja in Ilorin, Muslim marauders from llorin and Iwo attacked Gbongan Ile, Ikire Ile and Ipetumodu.
 The towns were deserted and the people sought refuge in Ile-Ife.